-"In attempting to design three-player AUTHENTIC blackjack program to fit into the 4K Color Computer (2.6K of user memory), bound by established card-shuffling routines.
-These created massive arrays and randomly shuffled them before dealing from the top of the array.
+\In attempting to design AUTHENTIC three-player blackjack program to fit into the 4K Color Computer (2.6K of user memory). established bound bu card-shuffling routines.
+These all created massive arrays and randomly shuffled them before dealing from the top of the array.
 This required large amount of memory which was just unacceptable.

-eventually "We settled totally new approach which is very short and efficient.
-The algorithm creates a deck of 52 cards in order stored as a string variable, deals a card from the random middle of the deck, and then compresses the string to eliminate unnecessary search time.
+"We eventually settled OD which is very totally new approach short and efficient.
+The algorithm creates a deck of 52 cards in order stored as a string variable. deals a card from the random middle of the deck, and then compresses string to eliminate unnecessary search time.

-"We saved even more memory creating four identical decks (suits one through four) and dealing the middle of a random suit at the expense of a slight delay at the of the suits.
-The entire subroutine consumes less than 300 bytes (without printout optional remarks and subroutines) and deals 25 well anything we've seen elsewhere. was the key to making our BLACKJACK game a reality (available with MATH TUTOR on cassette for \$9.95 from Rainbow Connection, plus \$2 shipping and handling).
+"We saved even more memory by creating four identical decks (suits one through four) and dealing from the middle of a random suit at the expense of a slight delay at the of the suits.
+The entire subroutine consumes less than 300 bytes (without and remarks optional printout subroutines) and deals as well 35 anything we've seen elsewhere. was the key to making our BLACKJACK game a reality (available with MATH TUTOR on cassette for \$9.95 from Rainbow Connection, plus \$2 shipping and handling)."